Causes of a lethargic Bearded dragon

 - Closed eyes and unaware of the surroundings

 Also see the 4 signs of a lethargic Bearded dragon for more information.

-Physical abnormalities and diseases are best treated by an experience reptile friendly veterinarian.
-In most of the cases it will be beneficial to make a specific diagnoses before treatment is instigated.
-Some lethargic Bearded dragons will unfortunately get worse no matter what the treatment is going to be.
+Physical abnormalities and diseases are best treated by an experienced reptile friendly veterinarian.
+In most of the cases, it will be beneficial to make a specific diagnosis before treatment is instigated.
+Some lethargic Bearded dragons will, unfortunately, get worse no matter what the treatment is going to be.
 When seeing a veterinarian, always accommodate a lethargic Bearded dragon with a fresh stool sample sealed in a ziplock or similar plastic bad.
 Expensive additional tests such as faecal flotation and wet preparations, radiography and ultrasonography might be necessary to diagnose some of these cases.
 Treatment will include a combination of parenteral fluids (a drip), antiparasitics and antibiotics.

 While some behaviours might be seen as hyperactivity, others are seen as lethargy.
-Behavioural reaons why a Bearded dragon might be lethargic is brumation, being full or part of the shedding process.
+Behavioural reasons why a Bearded dragon might be lethargic is brumation, being full or part of the shedding process.